 What is important to note is that biodiversity is not a set thing.
-The diversity of species on the planet has changed quite drastically in the past, and is also changing quite drastically today, but the changes in the number of species today is unique because it is actually something that can be acted on.
-So to put it into context, let’s take a look at…
+The diversity of species on the planet has changed quite drastically in the past, and is also changing quite drastically today, but the changes in the number of species today is unique because it is actually something that we can actually act on.
+To put it into context, let’s take a look at…

-The year is 450million B.C.
+The year is 450 million B.C.
 You are some kind of blob, something halfway between a slug and a limpet, living your little blob life in the ocean.
-But the weather has started getting colder, and the sea levels dropping, so your little blobby sea home is shrinking.
-You hear that on land volcanos have been erupting, releasing toxic gases which cover the sun.
+But the weather has started getting colder, and the sea levels are dropping, so your little blobby sea home is shrinking.
+You hear that on land volcanoes have been erupting, releasing toxic gases which cover the sun.
 Your shrinking, freezing home starts to get darker.
 Plants struggle to grow, your fellow creatures struggle to find food.
 Individuals, then whole populations start to die.
 It must feel like the end of the world.

 Except it’s not, which we know because 450 million years later here we are and the earth is still standing.
 This gloomy little tale is based in what is called the end-Ordovician mass extinction (Ordovician being the name for the time period from 485 million to 443 million years ago).
 This was one of 5 major mass extinctions in earth’s history, another one being the end Cretaceous extinction (also called the KT extinction) 65 million years ago which saw the downfall of the dinosaurs.

 Each extinction was caused by a combination of extreme environmental factors, including dramatic cooling, changes in sea levels, poisonous gases being released by volcanoes, and ash clouds covering the sun so stopping plants from being able to grow.
 Each extinction event was its own disaster, with sometimes as much as half of life on earth dying out and these species being lost to the world forever.